When is Tulip Time?

 Is parking available?

 Yes, we have a ~250 car parking area.
 When it is full, our causeway is closed to incoming traffic until spots open up.
 Additional free parking is available in Downtown Holland including a parking structure on 7th Street between Columbia & College Avenues (just past our entrance on the right) – from there it is just under a mile walk to our ticket booth.

 We will have buses shuttling visitors down our causeway on the Saturdays and Sundays of Tulip Time.
 Visitors should park downtown and catch the bus near the Holland Train/Bus depot - where Lincoln Ave. ends in a turnaround.
 The bus will bring you down our half-mile causeway and back up after you've visited.
 Please note the shuttle is only for visitors parking downtown to help alleviate our parking crunch.

 *** See the Map of Weekend Shuttle Locations Below ***

 While we do not currently offer advance admission, guests may purchase a membership online HERE which provides free access to our site and free/reduced access to dozens of other American Horticultural Society reciprocal gardens in the US and Canada.
 Please allow 2 weeks for your membership card to arrive.
 Note that there may still be lines to enter the parking lot and the park itself.
 Due to visitor number restrictions, we are unable to guarantee entrance to the park at peak times.

 Is food available?

 We have a limited number of food options including snacks from our gift shop and a food wagon throughout the week.
-On the weekends, boxed lunches will be available in our pavilion each day.
 Visitors are encouraged to check out the many food options located downtown - restaurants and special festival vendors.